Willis STEAM Academy

 INCOMING 7th Graders-

-If you are still interested in our program, please click here to fill out our Pre-registration form for the 2019-2020 school year and email FalconMurray.Maria@cusd80.com for further information.
+If you are interested in our program, please click here to fill out our Pre-registration form for the 2020-2021 school year and email FalconMurray.Maria@cusd80.com for further information.

 ALL students need to fill out the pre-registration form and the teacher recommendation form.
 Students in boudary will be given first priority and all open enrollment students will be admitted upon review and remaining space.

-Open Enrollment starts January 14.
+Open Enrollment starts in January.
 We encourage you to drop off your district open enrollment at Willis to be time stamped.
 Information about open enrollment can be found here: Open Enrollment

 The Willis STEAM Academy for Gifted and Talented Students is a challenging, accelerated, cross-curricular opportunity for students in the Chandler Unified School District.
 Our program is a continuation of the CATS (Chandler Academically Talented Students) program.
 Students learn the foundations of problem solving and critical thinking, while enjoying extensive content rich activities that will prepare them for the Honors/AP/IB programs of CUSD high schools and beyond.
 Students advance through three years of math curriculum in the two years they are at Willis and can enter high school ready to take Honors Algebra II.
 A science modeling curriculum engages students with dynamic inquiry-based experiences where they gain an understanding of science that is integrated, deep, and complex.
 In Social Studies, students are exposed to extended opportunities for critical thinking as topics are covered more in-depth and primary sources are used for multiple perspectives.
 Students synthesize causes and effects of events of history to current events of today.